Discover more from Alex Ewerlöf Notes

 Pros

-Some SLIs are by nature time-based.
+Some SLIs are time-based by nature.
 For example, percentiles are used to focus the optimization on outliers.
-Percentile is calculated for a range of values over time (e.g. 5 minutes), which fits perfectly into the concept of time slots.
+Percentile is calculated for a range of values over time (e.g. 5 minutes), which fits perfectly into the concept of time slices.
+You can also calculate the percentile over the entire SLO window (e.g. P99 of all response latencies in the past 30 days) but this is not the time-based SLI we are talking about.
+It’s event-based as we’ll get to.

-It is easy to tell the status based on recent data.
-That is because the status of each time slot is calculated separately.
+It is easy to tell the current status based on the recent data.
+That is because the status of each time slice is calculated separately.
+You don’t need to aggregate the data through the entire window in order to calculate the current SLS (service level status).

 Cons

-Unless the system receives a uniform load (i.e. 200 req/sec for the entire month) , time and impact may not be correlated.
-For example, if the system was down for 30 minutes due to heavy demand right after launching a new product, this disruption is as serious as 30 minutes in the middle of the night when most users don’t use a system.
+Unless the system receives a uniform load (i.e. ~200 req/sec for the entire month), time and impact may not be correlated.
+For example, if the system was down for 30 minutes due to heavy demand right after launching a new product, this disruption is considered as serious as 30 minutes in the middle of the night when most users don’t use the system.

-The time-based SLIs usually miss the Notion of working hours and assumes a global 24/7 service.
+The time-based SLIs usually miss the notion of working hours and assume a global 24/7 service.
 This doesn't make sense for some products.
 For example, if a product is supposed to be used only during working hours in a certain time zone, it doesn’t make too much sense to have on-call during night and weekends.
+As we’ll see in an upcoming article, this is not a show-stopper because the alert notification can be decoupled from the failure detection.
+In other words, the system can be down outside office hours and the alert can only trigger during the office hours.

 Event Based SLI